uhop/dcl-site/source/2.x/docs/debug_js/chainingerror/index.md

 *Version 2.x*

-`dcl.ChainingError` is present only when `dcl/debug` is required.
+`dcl.ChainingError` is present only when `dcl/debug` is imported.
+Otherwise, `Error` will be thrown.

 It is thrown, when `dcl` is used to mix bases with different chaining orders for the same method.

+`dcl.ChainingError` is based on [dcl.DclError](/2.x/docs/debug_js/dclerror/).

 ## Examples